 Polenta, your ideal winter Italian dish

 Polenta is a pretty difficult dish to place in only one region.
 It’s a traditional staple popular in northern and central Italy and you will find it, especially in regions like Veneto, Lombardia, Valle D’Aosta, Trentino Alto Adige and also Piedmont.
 It’s definitely what to eat in Italy in the cold season and if you want a hearty meal that you can combine with pretty much anything you like.

 It is a typical “poor” dish made of fine and coarse cornmeal that comes in white and yellow: the white one, typical of Veneto and Friuli regions, is a more delicate version, while the yellow is the most common.
 Obviously, the finer, the softer.

 Even though we are talking about simple cornmeal, polenta is not easy to cook.
-First of all, you need to pay attention to the ratio flour/water (the water must be 4 times the amount of the flour, so cook 400 grams of medium-grain polenta 1.6 liters of water), then pour slowly the flour on the boiling water stirring to avoid the formation of lumps and keep stirring for 40 to 50 minutes.
+First of all, you need to pay attention to the ratio of flour/water (the water must be 4 times the amount of the flour, so cook 400 grams of medium-grain polenta 1.6 liters of water), then pour slowly the flour into the boiling water stirring to avoid the formation of lumps and keep stirring for 40 to 50 minutes.

 Rich in carbs, it’s often paired with proteins such as meat, fish, dairy, and eggs.
 When paired with veggies, it makes for a delicious vegetarian dish: if you have the chance, try Tuscan black cabbage polenta, gorgonzola cheese polenta, or with rapini (for your convenience, cime di rapa in Italian).
 When it comes to food, Italian creativity is hard to beat, and today polenta is served in the most different shapes, from truffle-flavored polenta baskets to polenta-stuffed dumplings to polenta bruschettas.
 Gluten-free, it’s good also for those who suffer from celiac disease.

 For a good polenta you ought to go north, you will find great dishes in Aosta (Valle d’Aosta region), Milan, Udine (Friuli Venezia Giulia), Bergamo or Trento to mention a few.